raspberrypilearning/make-an-initial-state-dashboard-for-weather-data/en/step_4.md

 ---/hint---
 ---/hints---

-- Run you code again.
+- Run your code again.
 You should now see that two more tiles are created on the dashboard.
 Note that their 'timeline' begins back when the first humidity data points were uploaded to the bucket.

 ![](images/image14.png)

 - Now add the extra lines needed for the rest of the Weather Station sensors.
+Make sure these are before the `streamer.flush()` line.

 ---hints---
 ---hint---